 It’s best to gather documents and information this before you formally ask for divorce, since some spouses have been known to hide asset information, especially if a divorce threatens to turn ugly.

-Make sure all your personal information is current and accurate and then pull together information about your stock, bond and mutual fund assets, real estate, mortgages, bank accounts, credit cards, retirement accounts, tax returns, business tax returns, personal property, business holdings, details on any lawsuits you may be involved in, and other related financial information that will be used to divide assets between you and your spouse later on.
+Make sure all your personal information is current and accurate and then pull together information about your stock, bond and mutual fund assets, real estate and mortgages, bank accounts, credit cards, retirement accounts, tax returns, business tax returns, personal property, business interests, details on any lawsuits you may be involved in, and other related financial information that will be used to divide assets between you and your spouse later on.

 Also make a list of your monthly expenses since that will be used to determine possible alimony or child support amounts.

 In addition, you should try to get copies of birth certificates and social security information for you and your children, any pre- or post-nuptial agreements, copies of any prior divorce judgments, life and health insurance policies, and any immigration or naturalization documents.

 It’s is recommended that you get three to five years of these records if you can, and possibly longer if you were married for many years.

 This is just a basic overview of the types of things you’ll need.
 For a more complete understanding of the information you’ll need, check out our Ultimate Divorce Checklist.